sanowl/LivePortrait-Portrait-Animation-System/Readme.md

-# LivePortrait: Advanced Portrait Animation System
+# LivePortrait:  Portrait Animation System

 LivePortrait is a deep learning-based system for animating portrait images.
 It uses a two-stage training process to create realistic and controllable animations from static portrait images, implementing key features like stitching and retargeting.